shwzr/Nekoxtract/README.md

 </a>
 </p>

-> 🪝 Here is a program that retrieves streaming links from the laranime.tv website.
+> 🪝 Here is a program that retrieves streaming links from the neko-sama.fr website.

 <img alt="Laranime" src="src/Nekoxtract.png"/>